 After beginning his career with Rosario Central, Di María moved to Europe in 2007 to play for Benfica, earning a €25 million move to Real Madrid three years later.
 He played a major role in the club's 2011–12 La Liga triumph.
 After winning the UEFA Champions League with Real Madrid, he signed for Manchester United in 2014 for a British record £59.7 million, but joined PSG a year later for around £44 million.
 At the time of writing, he earned over 90 caps.
 He went to both 2010 and 2014 World Cup Finals.

 |Ángel Di María|

 El Kun became the youngest player ever to play in the Argentine Primera Division in 2003 when he played for Independiente.
 In 2006, Atletico Madrid broke their transfer record to sign him.
 He rewarded the club with the Europa Cup in 2010.
 In 2011, he joined Manchester City.
 Again, he rewarded the club with an added time goal that won the Preimership for Manchester City's first ever title.
 At the time of writing, he had 89 caps.
 His international career was limited by playing in the same generation with Lionel Messi.

-Tevez began his career with Boca Juniors, winning the Copa Libertadores and Intercontinental Cup in 2003 before moving to Corinthians where he won the Brasileiro.
-In 2006, he moved to West Ham United, but Tevez transferred to Manchester United in 2007 and in his two years won several trophies including two league titles and the Champions League.
+Tevez made his name with Boca Juniors by winning the Copa Libertadores and Intercontinental Cup in 2003 before moving to Corinthians.
+In 2006, he moved to West Ham United, but Tevez transferred to Manchester United in 2007 and in his two years won several trophies including the Champions League.
 In 2009 he joined Manchester City.
-In 2013, he moved to Juventus, helping them to dominate Italian football. he returned to Boca Juniors in 2015.
-At the time of writing, he plays for Shanghai Shenhua.
+In 2013, he moved to Juventus, helping them to dominate Italian football.
 He earned over 70 caps and appeared in two WC Finals.

 ST: Hernán Crespo